William-Shearer/hangmanwsproject/README.md

 - Your web application must utilize Django (including at least one model) on the back-end and JavaScript on the front-end.

+### Video link

+The presentation video for the project can be viewed at this link: [Presentation Video](https://youtu.be/wNMjHQgKS6o)

+### Live demo

+The demonstration of the application itself can be played here: [Deployed application](https://cygonparrot.pythonanywhere.com)

 ## The ethical question

-I want to get this out of the way as soon as possible.
+I want to get this point out of the way as soon as possible.
 Granted, I have seen some online comments and articles that attempt to target Hangman as an inappropriate game.
 It is, after all, a simulation of an execution.
 However, I must clarify that I do not consider Hangman, in any way, inappropriate.
 There are currently more than enough (none the less enjoyable and entertaining, I add) video games in existence of which the objective is mindless destruction and massive subtraction of digitally represented life to justify the continued existence of this educational classic.
 Furthermore, the objective of Hangman is to save the condemned victim's life by getting the word right, not to deliberately get the word wrong so that the, let us assume, unfairly sentenced "man" is, indeed, hanged.
 I think I have made my point.

+## Distinctiveness and Complexity

-## Overview
+### Overview

 Hangman is an ubiquitous game often played by youngsters and adults alike because it adds some entertainment value to the exercise of expanding vocabulary.
 It is frequently played with a dictionary on hand, both so that challengers can find unusual words to test the players, and also to check the existence, or validity, of words.